ishank26/sanskrit-reslstm/README.md

 Residual connection[[1]](#resnet) in the model will aid in learning simple aksharas mappings, whereas LSTM[[2]](#lstm) cells will learn complex relationships.

-*Note: This model was trained on Nvidia GeForce GT 730 using Chapter-7 of Mahabharata ~ 677972 characters.
-If you've more computation resources, you can use bigger training corpus.*
+*Note: This model was trained on Nvidia GeForce GT 730 using Chapter-7 of Mahabharata ~ 677972 characters.*

 <p align="center">
 <img src="model.png">